ioccc-src/winner/1988/applin/README.md

 we have received thus far.
 Nearly all of the real work is done in the preprocessor!

-When we compiled applin.c on an Amdahl 5890-300E, we found that it spent over 75 minutes in the System V C preprocessor!
+When we compiled [applin.c](applin.c) on an [Amdahl](https://en.wikipedia.org/wiki/Amdahl_Corporation) 5890-300E, we found that it spent over 75 minutes in the System V C preprocessor!
 Besides showing that the standard System V cpp is slow, it showed that it contained a memory usage problem.
-The applin.c only uses 29 different preprocessor symbols (besides `stdio.h`) and yet the preprocessor ran out of space!
+The [applin.c](applin.c) only uses 29 different preprocessor symbols (besides `stdio.h`) and yet the preprocessor ran out of space!

 The GNU C preprocessor took less than 45 seconds to perform the 2nd pass on the Amdahl 5890-300E.
 But due to the ANSI-likeness of GNU cpp (v.
 1-21), it was not able to cleanly substitute a symbol that began with a '#'.
 Clearly the GNU C preprocessor is faster.

-A smaller version of applin.c can be found in zsmall.c.
+A smaller version of [applin.c](applin.c) can be found in [zsmall.c](zsmall.c).
 Your machine may have an easier time with this program.
 See the Makefile for details.

+## Author's remarks:

+No remarks were provided by the author.

 ## Copyright and CC BY-SA 4.0 License: